How to Cancel a Home Warranty: Process, Refunds & What to Know

 American Home Shield (AHS) 30 days Up to 1 month's payment Prorated after 30 days

-First American Home Warranty 30 days $50 flat fee (always) Prorated after 30 days
+First American Home Warranty 30 days Varies (often ~1 month or flat) Prorated after 30 days

-2-10 Home Buyers Warranty 30 days Varies by state Prorated after 30 days
+2-10 Home Buyers Warranty 30 days Up to 1 month's payment Prorated after 30 days

-Cinch Home Services 30 days ~$25 processing fee Prorated after 30 days
+Cinch Home Services 30 days Admin fee (varies by state) Prorated after 30 days

-Liberty Home Guard 30 days Varies by contract Prorated after 30 days
+Liberty Home Guard 30 days Small admin/overhead fee Prorated after 30 days

-Choice Home Warranty 30 days Varies by contract Prorated after 30 days
+Choice Home Warranty 30 days Often around $50 Prorated after 30 days

-Notice Requirement: Most providers don't require advance notice to cancel — you can typically cancel anytime.
+Notice Requirement: Most providers don't require advance notice to cancel, and you can typically cancel anytime.
 However, submitting your request in writing (certified mail or email) creates a paper trail that protects your refund.
+AHS specifically directs customers to call their cancellation line to speak with a representative.

 Read Your Contract First

 Cancellation terms can vary by state.
-Some states — like Florida — require a 100% refund within 10 days of purchase.
+In Florida, a home warranty agreement may be canceled within 10 days of purchase for a 100% refund of gross premium paid, minus only any claims paid.
 Always review your specific contract and check your state's consumer protection laws before submitting a cancellation request.

 Compare Home Warranty Options in Ohio